 In order for PPP projects to be successful and to achieve best value for money, a thorough preparatory work is crucial.
 This will guarantee a good quality of project preparation is made available prior to procurement process.
-Given the development and a variety of PPP procedures worldwide, a crucial question to be posed is how PPP preparatory stage are best performed and what significantly affects the value for money achieved in any PPP project

-This research will report the technical and operational problems faced when adopting PPP assessment methods, both for social and economic infrastructure.
-Recent progress on PPP policy environment within ASEAN and East Asian countries will be outlined.
-During the value assessment, various issues which are crucial to assessment parameters will also be outlined.
-Finally suitable assessment method, process and template for screening eligible private operators are recommended and further research needs are outlined.
+Given the development and a variety of PPP procedures worldwide, a crucial question to be posed in this research is how PPP preparatory stage are best performed and what significantly affects the value for money achieved in any PPP project.
+This research will briefly report the technical and operational problems faced when adopting PPP assessment methods, both for social and economic infrastructure.
+Recent progress on PPP policy environment in Indonesia will be outlined.
+During the value assessment, various issues, which are crucial to assessment parameters, will also be outlined.
+Finally suitable assessment methods are recommended and further research needs are highlighted as well as suggestions on improving institutional and regulatory aspect will be highlighted.

-1.2 Rationales
+1.2 The Rationale